 Organize scholarships by category or make it simple and enter them in alphabetical order or by their application deadline.
 Just keep it consistent and you won’t wind up applying for the same scholarship three times and you won’t miss a deadline.

 There are a lot of sites out there with scholarship databases.
 Not all of the information is accurate and we don’t all share the same database.
-That means you really shouldn’t limit yourself to just one source.
-Think of each of these sites - Tuition Assist included - as one way for you to search for money to pay tuition, fees, and living expenses.
+Pick as many sites as you have time to monitor and start searching.

 New scholarships are constantly being created by national organizations and local businesses.
 Even private citizens create local scholarships to reward students in their communities.
 When these scholarships are one-time awards, you may never find them in a database online.